sikopet/blog/posts/kubernetes.md

 * should go into a Pod: web server + git scynhronizer - they communicate via filesystem
 * should go into separate Pods: Wordpress + DB - can communicate over net

+## Important resources

+Deployment

+* one way to create a deployment - `kubectl run ...`

+Service

+* a way to create a named label selector
+* one way to create a service - `kubectl expose ...`

+Ingress

 ## Resources